deepaksn716867/hapi-fhir/hapi-fhir-jpaserver-MySQL-Smart-on-Fhir-example/README.md

-## Running hapi-fhir-jpaserver-example in Tomcat from IntelliJ
+## Running hapi-fhir-jpaserver-MySQL example in Tomcat from IntelliJ

 Install Tomcat.

 Make sure you have Tomcat set up in IntelliJ.

+Make sure to change the Database properties(Database name/username/password) in the dao.properties file (ca/uhn/fhir/jpa/demo/dao/dao.properties)

 - File->Settings->Build, Execution, Deployment->Application Servers
 - Click +
 - Select "Tomcat Server"
 - Enter the path to your tomcat deployment for both Tomcat Home (IntelliJ will fill in base directory for you)

-Add a Run Configuration for running hapi-fhir-jpaserver-example under Tomcat
+Add a Run Configuration for running hapi-fhir-jpaserver-MySQL-example under Tomcat

 - Run->Edit Configurations
 - Click the green +